grycap/im/doc/source/manual.rst

 ^^^^^^^^

-**WARNING: The SOAPpy distributed with pip does not work correctly so you must install the packages 'python-soappy' or 'SOAPp'y before installing the IM with pip.**
+**WARNING: The SOAPpy distributed with pip does not work correctly so you must install the packages 'python-soappy' or 'SOAPpy' before installing the IM with pip.**

 **WARNING: In some linux distributions (REL 6 or equivalents) you must unistall the packages python-paramiko and python-crypto before installing the IM with pip.**